eze-kiel/posc/README.md

 # posc

-High performance port scanner written in Golang.
+Small and fast port scanner written in Golang.

 ## Installation